mnemonic-no/grafeo/MIGRATIONS.md

 This file contains migrations which are required to be performed when upgrading the application code to a newer version.
 It is not necessary to perform these steps when installing the application for the first time.

+## [Migrate from JMS to HTTP] - 2024-09-20
+The communication mechanism between the REST layer and service back-end has been changed from JMS to HTTP.
+Any JMS middleware is not required anymore.
+If the application is deployed in a multi-node environment with several back-end nodes an HTTP load balancer needs to be placed in front of the back-end nodes.
+See the example `application.properties` configuration files for the new configuration options.

 ## [Rename configuration properties and environment variables] - 2023-07-10
 All configuration properties and environment variables have been renamed.
 Change the configuration file `application.properties` and replace the `act` prefix with `grafeo` in all properties.
 In addition, change all environment variables starting with